kuokuo123/otter-launcher/README.md

 - Mouse control: [wl-kbptr](https://github.com/moverest/wl-kbptr)
 - More on [Awesome TUIs](https://github.com/rothgar/awesome-tuis) or [Awesome Command Line(CLI/TUI) Programs](https://github.com/toolleeo/awesome-cli-apps-in-a-csv).

-It's recommended to setup [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (more mature) or [fsel](https://github.com/Mjoyufull/fsel) (developing) as a module to launch desktop apps.
-The default module is just a simple script that find into regular POSIX dirs and flatpak.
-If your apps are from different sources, they won't show.
+Also, it's recommended to setup a dedicated desktop app launcher as a module, like [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (more mature) or [fsel](https://github.com/Mjoyufull/fsel) (developing).
+The one that comes in default config is just a simple script finding into regular POSIX dirs and flatpak.
+If your apps are from different sources, it won't show.

 # Examples for Styling